 In both instances we can see the electric heater is about 2/3rds of the price of the gas patio heater.
 We haven’t factored in transport costs of getting in replacement gas tanks either!

-So if you’re looking to save money and reduce the impact on the environment then electric heaters are the clear winner.
-If cost isn’t a deciding factor then gas isn’t too much more expensive than electric.
-Although the longer you intend you use the gas heater, the larger the disparity is.
+So if you’re looking to save money and reduce the impact on the environment, then electric heaters are the clear winner.
+If you’re not too fussed about costs or the environment then gas is for you!
+Bear in mind that the longer you use the gas heater, the larger the running cost difference will become.